AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/getting_started/quickstart.md

 Now you have a development network running, so you're ready to start coding your first app with Aztec.nr and Aztec.js!

-To follow the series of tutorials, start with the private voting contract [here](./tutorials/codealong/contract_tutorials/private_voting_contract.md).
+If you want to start coding, it is recommended to go through the tutorials in order.
+Find more information [here](../../../tutorials/index.md).

-If you want to just keep learning, you can read about the high level architecture on the [Core Components page](./aztec/concepts/state_model/index.md) and [the lifecycle of a transaction](./aztec/concepts/transactions.md).
+If you want to just keep learning, you can read about the high level architecture on the [Overview page](../../../aztec/overview.md).